2022 Indian Super League playoffs

-The 2022 Indian Super League Cup playoffs was the eighth playoffs series of the Indian Super League, one of the top Indian professional football leagues.
+The 2022 Indian Super League playoffs was the eighth playoffs series of the Indian Super League, one of the top Indian professional football leagues.
 The playoffs began on 11 March 2022 and concluded with the final on 20 March in Goa.

 The top four teams from the 2021–22 ISL regular season had qualified for the playoffs.
 The semi-finals took place over two legs while the final was a one-off match at the Fatorda Stadium in Margao, Goa.